geneontology/geneontology.github.io/_docs/about.md

 scientific studies.

 The Gene Ontology Consortium (GOC) includes groups from around the world that collaborate closely on the development of the Gene Ontology and creation of gene function annotations.
-[GO Consortium member groups and their funding sources are listed here](/docs/contributors/).
+[Contributors to the project are listed here](/docs/contributors/).
 ### The GOC is co-directed by (in alphabetical order):

 + <a href="https://www.jax.org/research-and-faculty/faculty/judith-blake">Judith Blake</a>, Jackson Laboratory (mouse gene annotation, ontology development)